-A theme other than DESE should align with NSF or other national STEM research priority areas and have high potential for development of novel, innovative practices in graduate education.
+An interdisciplinary research theme in an area other than DESE, UtB, or INFEWS should align with NSF or other national STEM research priority areas and have high potential for development of novel, innovative practices in graduate education.
 Proposers should describe the importance of the NRT project's thematic focus to the nation and the particular need to train students for a variety of careers in that thematic area, whether within or outside academia.